 Total cultch weights for Apalachicola Bay were made integers by rounding to nearest whole kilogram.
 Data were then subset for each project and calculations of mean and variance by project suggested the data were over dispersed (variance > mean).
 We then fit similar GLM models assuming a negative binomial distribution as described for oyster count data to the observed cultch biomass.
 To create a comparative framework across substrates we predicted the amount of cultch per ¼-m2 in period 14, the last period of monitoring.
 Because Apalachicola was the only bay where both rock and shell were used, we focused analyses to compare substrates on this bay only.
 From an AIC perspective, models that included Period + Substrate or models that examined the interaction between Period*Substrate (both with log(number of transects) as an offset to control for effort) were not distinguishable (delta AIC between top models = 1.5).
 From a management perspective the interaction term is of interest to help understand how the biomass of either rock or shell changes over time.
 For rock substrate, the change in biomass over time was significant (beta = -0.08, SE = 0.03, p = 0.01) but the change was not significant for shell (beta = -0.05, SE = 0.04, p = 0.5).
-However, what is more important than the statistical significance is how the material persisted over time – the slope is negative for both substrates indicating declines over time.
-The predicted biomass of rock per ¼-m2 quadrat changed over time (Figure 7) from about 5.07 kg per ¼-m2 quadrat (95% CI 2.5 – 10.2) in Period 2 to about 2.0 kg per ¼-m2 quadrat (1.4 – 2.9) whereas the biomass of shell changed from about 1.7 kg per ¼-m2 quadrat (1.1 – 2.7) to about 0.93 (0.6 – 1.5).
+However, what is more important than the statistical significance is whether the material persisted over time – the slope is negative for both substrates indicating declines over time.
+The predicted biomass of rock per ¼-m2 quadrat changed over time (Figure 7) from about 5.07 kg per ¼-m2 quadrat (95% CI 2.5 – 10.2) in Period 2 to about 2.0 kg per ¼-m2 quadrat (1.4 – 2.9), whereas the biomass of shell changed from about 1.7 kg per ¼-m2 quadrat (1.1 – 2.7) to about 0.93 (0.6 – 1.5).
 Because shell is less dense than rock, the differences in biomass per quadrat are not surprising - these results suggest a decline of about 60% biomass for the shell material by the end of period 13 and about 45% of the rock material.
-A critical point is that these are measures of biomass, not area, and oyster spat settle on area.
+A critical point is that these are measures of biomass, not surface area, and the extent of oyster spat settlement depends on surface area.
 However, if we assume a proportional loss in area to what is loss in biomass then shell biomass and likely areas degraded at a faster rate than rock material.
 Finally, we assessed the relationships among the biomass of cultch and number of live oyster spat from each quadrat.
 We graphically examined the relationship between the weight of cultch and number of spat per quadrat across projects in Apalachicola Bay and found no clear pattern (Figure 8).
 This is important because it suggests that for a given biomass of cultch, or at least across the range in cultch biomass observed in Apalachicola, the number of live spat observed can vary widely.
 How the biomass of cultch that persists on reefs at present relates to biomass of cultch when oyster populations were higher and supporting a commercial fishery is unknown.

 River discharge as a proxy for salinity and nutrient patterns